sshongru/browserbugs/README.md

 When you build a text editing surface based on contenteditable which is designed for use on both iOS and desktop you run into a lot of browser bugs.
 I've gathered a bunch of these bugs, samples, and workarounds here so it can be tracked in one place.

+### Firefox: Click event doesn't fire on parent when mousedown occurs on child

+See clickDoesntFireOnParent.html

 ### iOS Safari: keydown event doesn't fire when arrow keys pressed on external keyboard

 Webkit Bug: https://bugs.webkit.org/show_bug.cgi?id=149054